Vercidium/particles/README.md

 This system is capable of updating, buffering and rendering 33,000 particles on a Ryzen 5 1600 CPU and GTX960 GPU, which equates to ~484 nanoseconds per particle.

 ## In Practice
 Particles in Sector's Edge are small cubes that are created from explosions, block destruction, projectile trails, player damage, rain and other causes.
-See the particle system in action in our latest video here:
+See the particle system in action in our [latest video here]](https://www.youtube.com/watch?v=Dklpzrg1Zko).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Dklpzrg1Zko" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>